Submitted by pcmasuedu on

 Kim Magowan

-Kim Magowan teaches in the Department of Literatures and Languages at Mills College.
-She is the author of How Far I've Come, forthcoming in 2022 from Gold Wake Press; the novel The Light Source (2019), published by 7.13 Books; and the short story collection Undoing (2018), which won the 2017 Moon City Press Fiction Award.
-Her fiction has been published in Booth, Craft Literary, The Gettysburg Review, Smokelong Quarterly, Wigleaf, and many other journals.
+Kim Magowan lives in San Francisco and teaches in the English Department of Mills College at Northeastern University.
+She is author of the short story collection Don't Take This the Wrong Way, co-authored with Michelle Ross, forthcoming from EastOver Press; the story collection How Far I've Come (2022), published by Gold Wake Press; the novel The Light Source (2019), published by 7.13 Books; and the story collection Undoing (2018), which won the 2017 Moon City Press Fiction Award.
 Her stories have been selected for Best Small Fictions and Wigleaf's Top 50.
-She is the Editor-in-Chief and Fiction Editor of Pithead Chapel.
+She is Editor-in-Chief and Fiction Editor of Pithead Chapel.

 Leslie Johnson